Suspected Lewiston shooter reported hearing voices

 Months before Card opened fire inside Schemengees, he was an avid participant in a cornhole club there, the Sun Journal reported Thursday.

-Early information, including a bulletin issued to all Maine law enforcement, indicated Card was a trained firearms instructor.
+Early information, including a bulletin issued to all Maine law enforcement, said Card was a trained firearms instructor.
 However, that is not true, said Bryce Dubee, an Army spokesperson.

 “SFC Robert Card is assigned to the 3rd Battalion, 304th Infantry Regiment in Saco, Maine.
 While his unit supported West Point summer training in July of 2023, there are no records to indicate he instructed or participated in any training,” Dubee said.
 “The Army did not train SFC Card as a firearms instructor, nor did he serve in that capacity for the Army.
 Due to the Privacy Act and the ongoing investigation, we cannot provide further details.”